Ankitashah212/FlashCardQuiz/README.md

 # FlashCardQuiz
 A Quiz based on Flash Card model
-* Making Javvascript Object Using JSON file and Constructors
+* Making Javascript Object Using JSON file and Constructors
+* Node
+* JavaScript
+* JSON